academe/omnipay-helcim/README.md

 [Sample code for using this gateway](https://github.com/academe/omnipay-helcim/blob/master/docs/HostedPages-Purchase.md) is also in the docs section.
 It assumes you are familiar with the OmniPay environment, and tries to highlight any peculiarities of Helcim.

+## Tests

+No, none yet.
+If you can help, then please do.